When Is It Safe to Swim in Shocked Pool?

 For some people, exposure to chlorinated water in a swimming pool is a regular part of life.
 Professional swimmers, for example, are at a higher risk of chlorine-related problems.

-If you have a skin rash or sensitive skin in any part of your body that is already damaged or weak, being exposed to harsh chlorinated water can have a negative permanent impact on it.
+If you have a skin rash or sensitive skin in any part of your body that is already damaged or weak, exposure to harsh chlorinated water can have a negative permanent impact.

 Chlorinated water releases fumes into the air from the acid that is produced and long-term exposure to these fumes can also cause breathing problems.
 People who already have asthma or a similar breathing problem will find their breathing getting worse.

-In extreme cases, exposure to a high chlorine concentration starts to severely impact the internal organs and various parts of the body.
+In extreme cases, exposure to a high chlorine concentration severely impacts the internal organs and various parts of the body.
 Many studies have shown that exposure to a repeatedly high chlorine level can even cause cancer.

 How long do you wait to swim after shocking a pool